pforret/jekyll.forret.com/_posts/2004/2004-07-12-swastikas-drawn-on-woman-in-paris-attack.md

 categories:
   - Society
 ---
 Update Aug 2004: the whole story seems to have been made up by the girl.
-I&#8217;ve deleted my initial reaction, that was honest, but now quite irrelevant.
+I've deleted my initial reaction, that was honest, but now quite irrelevant.

 > A group of young men attacked a mother travelling with her child on a Parisian suburban railway, chopping off her hair and drawing swastikas on her stomach in the latest anti-semitic incident to unsettle France.
 > (&#8230;)